Helperbird/website/src/pages/help/ios/family-sharing-helperbird-installation-guide.md

 updated: false
 layout: templates/new/help/post-new.html
 title: How to Use Helperbird with Family Sharing on iOS
+description:
-description: This guide walks you through the steps for installing and setting up the Helperbird extension or iOS app using Family Sharing.
+  This guide walks you through the steps for installing and setting up the Helperbird extension or iOS app using Family Sharing.
 It also includes instructions on turning off Screen Time restrictions during installation and re-enabling them afterward.
+keywords:
-keywords: Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
+  Dyslexia software, Reading Mode for Google Chrome, Voice typing for chrome, Text to speech for chrome,  text reader, Immersive Reader, dyslexia fonts, accessibility software, dyslexia software, Helperbird for Edge, Helperbird for Firefox, Helperbird for Chrome, Opendyslexic for Chrome, OpenDyslexic
 url: help/family-sharing-helperbird-installation-guide/
 permalink: help/family-sharing-helperbird-installation-guide/
 name: Robert James
+headerTags:
+  [
+    {
+      tag: 'turn-off-screen-time-content-&-privacy-restrictions-for-the-child',
+      title: 'Turn off Screen Time'
+    },
-headerTags: [ { tag: "turn-off-screen-time-content-&-privacy-restrictions-for-the-child", title: "Turn off Screen Time" },{ tag: "video-tutorial", title: "Video Tutorial" } ]
+    { tag: 'video-tutorial', title: 'Video Tutorial' }
+  ]
 tags: iOS
 img: assets/images2/uploads/add-a-heading.png
 date: 2023-09-10T18:29:20.461Z
 youtubeId: vwT8SAJfU3E
-cardTitle: "Family sharing "
+cardTitle: 'Family sharing '
+featureDescription:
-featureDescription: This guide walks you through the steps for installing and setting up the Helperbird extension or iOS app using Family Sharing.
+  This guide walks you through the steps for installing and setting up the Helperbird extension or iOS app using Family Sharing.
 footer: true
 header: true
 ---

 This guide walks you through the steps for installing and setting up the Helperbird extension or iOS app using Family Sharing.

 It also includes instructions on turning off Screen Time restrictions during installation and re-enabling them afterward.

 ---